Custodian of Public Records:

 How much does voter registration data cost?

-There is no charge for items ordered if the total cost is less than $25 per month.
-Once charges exceed that limit, payment must be made prior to the release of information.
+There is no charge for digital data if the total cost per month is less than $25.
+Should charges for digital data exceed the $25 per month complimentary order, payment must be made prior to the release of information.
 Any outstanding balance must be paid prior to placing a new order.
 Candidates and political committees must make payment from their campaign or committee account.
 Incumbent office holders must pay from their office account.